pallets/flask/docs/upgrading.rst

 the session system into a new module called :mod:`flask.sessions`.
 If you used the previously undocumented session support we urge you to upgrade.

+If invalid JSON data was submitted Flask will now raise a :exc:`~werkzeug.exceptions.BadRequest` exception instead of letting the default :exc:`ValueError` bubble up.
+This has the advantage that you no longer have to handle that error to avoid an internal server error showing up for the user.
+If you were catching this down explicitly in the past as `ValueError` you will need to change this.

 Version 0.7
 -----------